bradtaniguchi/IMSRoomRenter/README.md

 ###Contributions
 This programing, being a personal project means any contributions should be focused on bug fixing or optimization.
-Any other contributions can be handled on a sitatuation to situation basis.
+Any other contributions can be handled on a situation to situation basis.

 ###Maintainers
 The project is currently in final project form, but still being maintained if bugs are found.